-In times of extreme stress much (living through a pandemic), we naturally gravitate to more negative self-talk or dialogue.
+In times of extreme stress much (living through a pandemic), we naturally gravitate to more negative instead of positive self-talk or dialogue.
 We forget how powerful our words and thoughts are.
 Our words manifest into reality and now more than ever we have to be kind to ourselves, speak kindly to ourselves, think kindly about ourselves and act kindly towards others.

 And we would never wish negative thoughts on anyone either.